 In October 2009 NRCM filed an appeal in the Maine Superior Court.
 After spending countless hours reviewing LURC’s decision, and sharing the frustration of Maine people, it became clear that there were substantial grounds for an appeal and a need to do so.
 NRCM believed that LURC violated established laws governing how the agency was required to conduct the rezoning process.
 LURC invented a process for this case for which there is no legal basis.
 As a result, the Commission approved a final concept plan that was substantially written by its own staff and consultants, who acted as advocates for the plan.
 The concept plan included elements that NRCM believes would never have been approved had LURC not exceeded its legal authority.

 After filing our own brief NRCM had a chance to respond to the briefs filed by the Attorney General’s Office and Plum Creek on October 18, 2010.
 Our response can be found here.
-For an in-depth look at the appeal process and the events that occurred between October 2009 and April 2011, follow this visit this page.
 As a result of NRCM’s work, the Plum Creek plan was improved — less sprawling, with much improved required conservation measures, and with proposed development removed from remote ponds and other areas.

 We continue to carefully track any movement on this issue.
-We hope you will join us in following all issues related to the protection of Maine's North Woods and forestlands by visiting our website often, becoming a member, subscribing to our RSS feeds, and joining our Action Network today!
+We hope you will join us in following all issues related to the protection of Maine's North Woods and forestlands by visiting our website often, becoming a member, and joining our Action Network today!

 Banner photo: Moosehead Lake by Jerry and Marcy Monkman